JoaoP-Rodrigues/CashBackApi/README.md

-# maistodosApi
+# CashBack_Api
-Code created for a test to a opportunity in the new job.
+Code created for an API example that returns Cash Back.
-This API was created to calculate the value of cashback from retailers that uses the "Mais Todos" services.
+This API was created to calculate the value of cashback from retailers that uses the services of Owner of this API.

 _________________________________
 REQUIREMENTS: